Engagement approaches

 About the programme

-This workshop series is led by the Stickydot team who have a wealth of expertise in facilitating dialogue and participatory processes around research and innovation, on and offline.
+This course can take the shape of a series of online 2-hour sessions or as a series of in-person training modules.
+It is led by the Stickydot team who have a wealth of expertise in facilitating dialogue and participatory processes around research and innovation, on and offline.
 The modules draw on existing good practices and theory both within our sector and further afield.
 They are dynamic and interactive, ensuring plenty of time for discussion and sharing of experiences.

 This training is available on demand.
 It can be tailored to the needs of specific organisations and can shrink or extend in time and content as required.